Unit | Parasite Chemotherapy

-A substantial part of the research concentrates on developing novel in vitro assays and in vivo models.
+A substantial part of the research is focused on the development of novel in vitro assays and in vivo models.
 Drug discovery activities are complemented by preclinical studies on drug absorption and pharmacokinetics.
-Further, molecular biology and bioinformatic approaches target the mechanisms of drug resistance and the mode of drug action.
-The unit has a screening mandate from the Medicines for Malaria Venture (MMV) Foundation and became the main centre for WHO/TDR for in vitro screening against protozoan parasites.
+Molecular biology and bioinformatics approaches are also used to investigate mechanisms of drug resistance and mode of drug action.
+The unit has a screening mandate from the Medicines for Malaria Venture (MMV) Foundation and has become the main WHO/TDR centre for in vitro screening against protozoan parasites.

-Besides working on new drugs, the group also collaborates with African partner institutes in the Eastern Africa Network for Trypanosomosis (EANETT) in the area of sleeping sickness research and control.
-The Swiss Agency for Development and Co-operation (SDC) awarded the network a second phase of support for 2004–2006.
-A major goal for this phase will be to involve the network in international activities with access to additional funding.
+As well as working on new drugs, the group also collaborates with African partner institutes in the Eastern Africa Network for Trypanosomiasis (EANETT) in the area of sleeping sickness research and control.
+The Swiss Agency for Development and Cooperation (SDC) has awarded the network a second phase of support for 2004-2006.
+A key objective for this phase was to involve the network in international activities, with access to additional funding.

-A further element of activities deals with studies of trypanosome transmission through the tsetse fly vector to gain more knowledge about the life cycle of the parasite and the function of certain surface proteins.
+Another element of the activities is to study the transmission of trypanosomes by the tsetse fly vector in order to gain more knowledge about the life cycle of the parasite and the function of certain surface proteins.